Skip to main content

 foo.abc123-mycluster.coreweave.appLong formatfoo.abc123-mycluster.coreweave.app

-However, if the Org ID and cluster name in the annotation do not match the actual values, then the annotation is treated as short format.
-Consider this erroneous scenario:
+However, if the Org ID and cluster name in the annotation don’t match the actual values, the controller treats the annotation as short format.
+Consider this erroneous scenario with the following values:

 • Org ID abc123